Skip to main content

 Lifespan in Texas heat 1–3 years typical 10 years – lifetime

-Warranty None 10-year / Lifetime
+Warranty None Lifetime

 Time required 4–8+ hours (first attempt) 1.5–3 hours